-In this post I’ll explore the viewBox attribute in <svg> html tag.
-I’ll use examples available in the MDN documentation
+In this post, I’ll explore the viewBox attribute in the <svg> HTML tag.
+I’ll use examples from the MDN documentation, applied to SVGs on this website’s home page.

 Introduction

-Before getting started, it’s worth pointing out that SVGs are a extremely rich feature which deserves a lot of reading.
-The documentation mentioned above does an incredible job providing both Tutorials and Guides of all the attributes and features you’ll need to create and use SVGs in your frontend applications.
+Before starting, it’s worth noting that SVGs are an extremely rich feature deserving extensive reading.
+The MDN documentation does an incredible job providing both Tutorials and Guides covering all attributes and features you’ll need to create and use SVGs.

 With that said, we can move on into how to display it.